Ottawa PC Users' Group

 This Week’s Q&A Session

 The OPCUG is holding Q&A sessions weekly on Wednesday evenings.
-You don’t have to be an OPCUG member; everyone is welcome at no charge to join us and ask questions about their specific computer-related problems.
+You do not have to be an OPCUG member; everyone is welcome at no charge to join us and ask questions about their specific computer-related problems.

 7:30 pm - 8:30 pm